The following definitions describe prohibited conduct subject to this Title IX policy.

 14.2.6 Stalking:

-Engaging in a course of conduct directed at a specific person that would cause a reasonable person to (a) fear for his or her safety or the safety of others; or (b) suffer substantial emotional distress.
+Engaging in a course of conduct directed at a specific person that would cause a reasonable person to (a) fear for one’s safety or the safety of others; or (b) suffer substantial emotional distress.

 The following are definitions of related terms: